ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

             var apiInstance = new DefaultApi();
             var url = https://foodista.com/recipe/ZHK4KPB6/chocolate-crinkle-cookies;  // string | The URL of the recipe page.
-            var forceExtraction = true;  // bool? | If true, the extraction will be triggered no matter whether we know the recipe already.
-Use that only if information is missing as this operation is slower. (optional)
+            var forceExtraction = true;  // bool? | If true, the extraction will be triggered whether we already know the recipe or not.
+Use this only if information is missing as this operation is slower. (optional)

             try
             {